 Unfortunately, there is no specific passing score for the PTCB test.

-And this means that there is no magic number of correct answers to aim if you want to make sure you’re successful (other than aiming to get every single question right, of course!).
+And this means that there is no magic number of correct answers to aim if you want to make sure you’re successful (other than aiming to get every question right, of course!).

 How is the PTCB exam scored?

-You see, the PTCB does not give each candidate the exact same exam.
+You see, the PTCB does not give each candidate the same exam.
 Instead, they use multiple exam forms, which are different versions of the same exam designed to test the same content.

 To explain further, the PTCB says: “Scaled scores are comparable across candidates despite slight differences in exam difficulty from one exam to another, and therefore allow all candidates to be held to the same scoring standard”.